Metastability in a continuous mean-field model at low temperature and strong interaction: The Eyring-Kramers formula at low temperature

 \subsubsection{Analysis of the energy landscape}

-Proposition \ref{PropEpsLocalCramer} indicates that the graph of $ \bar{H}_\eps $ determines the macroscopic energy landscape of our system under the order parameter $ P $ (see also Section \ref{SecMacrSystem} for more comments).
+Proposition \ref{PropEpsLocalCramer} indicates that the graph of $ \bar{H}_\eps $ determines the macroscopic energy landscape of our system if the order parameter is given by the empirical mean (see also Section \ref{SecMacrSystem} for more comments).
 This suggests to study the analytic properties of $ \bar {H}_\eps $, which is the content of the following lemma.